ryanguomd/Chatbot-Project/README.md

 faiss-cpu
 ```

 By following these instructions and using the provided `requirements.txt`, you should be able to set up and run the project efficiently.
-Make sure to replace `<repository_url>` and `<repository_name>` with the actual repository URL and name.